 If the Complete Configuration Indicator IE set to "complete" is contained in the LTM Configuration IE included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider that the LTM candidate configuration is a complete configuration.

+If the Direct Path Addition IE is contained in the Path Addition Information IE which is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider that the request concerns the direct path addition for the included SpCell ID IE as specified in TS 38.401 [4] and regard it as a reconfiguration with sync as defined in TS 38.331 [8].

 If the Indirect Path Addition IE is contained in the Path Addition Information IE which is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider that the request concerns the indirect path addition for the MP Remote UE using PC5 link and use it as specified in TS 38.401 [4].

 If the N3C Indirect Path Addition IE is contained in the Path Addition Information IE, the gNB-DU shall, if supported, consider that the request concerns the indirect path addition for the MP Remote UE using N3C and use it as specified in TS 38.401 [4].